 When to Climb

-Summer temps can range between 75 to 90 degrees in the daytime to 30 degrees at night.
-There is an average temperature of 86.9 degrees.
-In early Summer there may be a lot of mosquitoes so bring bug spray.
+Summer temps can range between 75 to 85 degrees in the daytime to 30 degrees at night.
+In Wellsville, the average temperature is 86.9 degrees in summer.
+There may be a lot of mosquitoes so bring bug spray.

-May and June are a great time for Spring snow climbs.
-Another good time to visit is in the Fall when the colors are changing.
+May is the best time for spring snow climbs.
+Another good time to visit is in autumn when the colors are changing.
 This last from mid-September to early October.
 Sardine Canyon is very colorful during this time.

 This area can get very cold in winter.
 The average low temperature in January is 13.7 degrees.
-This is colder than other areas in the Wasatch Mountains.
+This is colder than other areas in the Wasatch.

 Weather Forecast for the cities of Wellsville and Mendon and the Wellsville Mountains

 There are no campgrounds near the Wellsville Mountains.
 There are plenty of primitive places to camp and backcountry camping is allowed.
-The Coldwater Canyon trailhead has a few nice sites.
-Coldwater Lake is a popular place to camp.
+The Coldwater Canyon trailhead has a few sites.
+Coldwater Lake is a good place to camp.

 Backcountry Camping Regulations: